MotoGP legend Rossi joins WRT for 2022 GT World Challenge Europe

 Rossi will continue to have a presence in the MotoGP paddock in 2022, his VR46 squad stepping up to the premier class with his brother Luca Marini – who raced for Avintia last year – and Moto2 graduate Marco Bezzecchi.

-The team will run Ducati machinery in 2022, something which may have had a factor in Rossi’s new association with Audi, which owns the Italian motorcycle brand, in GT racing.
+The team will run Ducati machinery in 2022, something which may have been a factor in Rossi’s new association with Audi, which owns the Italian motorcycle brand, in GT racing.